AbbVie Inc. (NYSE:ABBV) Shares Sold by Swiss National Bank

 Several other institutional investors also recently made changes to their positions in the company.
 Franklin Resources Inc. boosted its holdings in AbbVie by 79.5% in the second quarter.
 Franklin Resources Inc. now owns 16,643,367 shares of the company’s stock valued at $1,874,708,000 after purchasing an additional 7,370,931 shares in the last quarter.
 Amundi acquired a new position in AbbVie in the second quarter valued at approximately $515,938,000.
 Nordea Investment Management AB boosted its holdings in shares of AbbVie by 98.9% in the third quarter.
 Nordea Investment Management AB now owns 7,308,658 shares of the company’s stock valued at $803,076,000 after acquiring an additional 3,634,888 shares during the period.
 Assenagon Asset Management S.A. boosted its holdings in shares of AbbVie by 239.8% in the third quarter.
 Assenagon Asset Management S.A. now owns 3,445,170 shares of the company’s stock valued at $371,630,000 after acquiring an additional 2,431,209 shares during the period.
 Finally, Winslow Capital Management LLC acquired a new stake in shares of AbbVie in the second quarter valued at approximately $267,606,000.
 65.86% of the stock is owned by institutional investors and hedge funds.

-Several research firms have recently weighed in on ABBV.
-The Goldman Sachs Group began coverage on AbbVie in a report on Friday, December 17th.
-They issued a “neutral” rating and a $113.00 price objective for the company.
-SVB Leerink reissued a “buy” rating on shares of AbbVie in a report on Tuesday, December 7th.
-Truist upped their price target on AbbVie from $118.00 to $135.00 and gave the stock a “buy” rating in a research note on Wednesday, November 24th.
-Piper Sandler upped their price target on AbbVie from $124.00 to $129.00 and gave the stock an “overweight” rating in a research note on Friday, October 29th.
-Finally, Societe Generale upgraded AbbVie from a “hold” rating to a “buy” rating in a research note on Tuesday, November 23rd.
-Two equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $131.29.

-AbbVie (NYSE:ABBV) last announced its quarterly earnings results on Thursday, October 28th.
-The company reported $3.33 earnings per share for the quarter, beating analysts’ consensus estimates of $3.22 by $0.11.
-The business had revenue of $14.34 billion during the quarter, compared to analysts’ expectations of $14.30 billion.
-AbbVie had a return on equity of 166.05% and a net margin of 13.66%.
-The business’s revenue for the quarter was up 11.3% on a year-over-year basis.
-During the same quarter last year, the business posted $2.83 earnings per share.
-Research analysts anticipate that AbbVie Inc. will post 12.69 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, February 15th.
-Shareholders of record on Friday, January 14th will be paid a $1.41 dividend.
-This represents a $5.64 dividend on an annualized basis and a yield of 4.20%.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 15th.
+Investors of record on Friday, January 14th will be paid a dividend of $1.41 per share.
+The ex-dividend date is Thursday, January 13th.
+This represents a $5.64 dividend on an annualized basis and a dividend yield of 4.20%.
 This is a positive change from AbbVie’s previous quarterly dividend of $1.30.
-The ex-dividend date of this dividend is Thursday, January 13th.
 AbbVie’s dividend payout ratio (DPR) is presently 123.81%.

 In other AbbVie news, VP Brian L. Durkin sold 11,790 shares of the firm’s stock in a transaction dated Monday, December 20th.
 The stock was sold at an average price of $128.51, for a total value of $1,515,132.90.
 The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, Vice Chairman Laura J. Schumacher sold 181,670 shares of the firm’s stock in a transaction dated Friday, December 17th.
 The stock was sold at an average price of $130.24, for a total value of $23,660,700.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 478,364 shares of company stock worth $59,793,977.
-0.09% of the stock is owned by corporate insiders.
+In the last ninety days, insiders have sold 478,364 shares of company stock worth $59,793,977.
+Corporate insiders own 0.09% of the company’s stock.

+Several research firms have recently weighed in on ABBV.
+Piper Sandler increased their price objective on AbbVie from $124.00 to $129.00 and gave the company an “overweight” rating in a report on Friday, October 29th.
+SVB Leerink reissued a “buy” rating on shares of AbbVie in a report on Tuesday, December 7th.
+BMO Capital Markets reissued a “buy” rating and issued a $134.00 price objective on shares of AbbVie in a report on Tuesday, December 7th.
+Truist Securities upped their price target on AbbVie from $118.00 to $135.00 and gave the stock a “buy” rating in a research note on Wednesday, November 24th.
+Finally, Morgan Stanley upped their price target on AbbVie from $116.00 to $124.00 and gave the stock an “overweight” rating in a research note on Monday, November 1st.
+Two equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $131.29.

 About AbbVie